 Mad Magazine

-In 1956 Mad Magazine editor Nick Meglin recognized Mort Drucker's talent and suggested applying for a job at their magazine.
-Theiir original founder Harvey Kurtzman had left and Al Feldstein and William M. Gaines became the new chief editors.
-Drucker immediately learned that Mad had a different approach than most magazines.
-When he applied for a freelance job there, Gaines told him he would be hired if the Brooklyn Dodgers won a particular game they were following on the radio.
-Since their team won, Drucker got the job, though Gaines later admitted they were going to hire him anyway and just wanted to keep him waiting “for fun”.
-Drucker debuted in Mad issue #32 (April 1957).
-His earliest works were basic parodies.
-He mostly illustrated articles written by professional comedians Sid Caesar and Bob & Ray.
-He was also the first artist to illustrate the long-running series 'TV Ads We'd Like To See', which first popped up in issue #46 (April 1959) and featured cynical twists on tired advertising formulas.
+In 1956, Mad Magazine editor Nick Meglin recognized Drucker's talent and suggested applying for a job at their magazine.
+Their original founder Harvey Kurtzman had left and Al Feldstein and William M. Gaines were now the new chief editors.
+Drucker immediately learned that Mad's approach was different than most other magazines.
+During his application, Gaines nonchalantly told him he would be hired if the Brooklyn Dodgers won a particular game they were following on the radio.
+After they indeed did, Drucker got the job, although Gaines later admitted they just wanted to keep him waiting "for fun" and were going to hire him anyway.

-Mad: film and TV parodies
+Mad: media parodies

 'Flawrence of Arabia' (Mad #86, April 1964).
 Script by Larry Siegel, Stan Hart and Frank Jacobs.

-Among the many film classics Drucker lampooned are 'Lawrence of Arabia' (issue #86, March 1964, written by Larry Siegel, Stan Hart and Frank Jacobs), 'Easy Rider' (i#135, June 1970, written by Larry Siegel), 'Butch Cassidy and the Sundance Kid' (#136, July 1970, written by Arnie Kogen), 'Dirty Harry' (#153, September 1972, written by Arnie Kogen), 'The Godfather' (#155, December 1972, written by Larry Siegel), the entire 'Planet of the Apes' (#157, March 1973) and 'James Bond' (#165, March 1974) franchise up to that point (both with Arnie Kogen), 'The Exorcist' (#170, October 1974, written by Larry Siegel), 'Jaws' (#180, January 1976, written by Larry Siegel), 'One Flew Over The Cuckoo's Nest' (#184, July 1976, written by Dick Debartolo), 'Rocky' (#194, October 1977, written by Stan Hart), 'An Officer And A Gentleman' (#238, April 1983, written by Stan Hart), 'Rambo II' (#259, December 1985, written by Dick DeBartolo), 'Casablanca' (#300, January 1991, written by Arnie Kogen for Mad's 300th issue), 'Jurassic Park' (#323, December 1993, written by Dick DeBartolo) and the first 'Harry Potter' movie (#412, December 2001, written by Desmond Devlin).
+Among the many film classics Drucker lampooned are 'Lawrence of Arabia' (issue #86, March 1964, written by Larry Siegel, Stan Hart and Frank Jacobs), 'Easy Rider' (i#135, June 1970, written by Larry Siegel), 'Butch Cassidy and the Sundance Kid' (#136, July 1970, written by Arnie Kogen), 'Dirty Harry' (#153, September 1972, written by Arnie Kogen), 'The Godfather' (#155, December 1972, written by Larry Siegel), 'The Exorcist' (#170, October 1974, written by Larry Siegel), 'Jaws' (#180, January 1976, written by Larry Siegel), 'One Flew Over The Cuckoo's Nest' (#184, July 1976, written by Dick Debartolo), 'Rocky' (#194, October 1977, written by Stan Hart), 'Saturday Night Fever' (issue #201, September 1978, written by Arnie Kogen), 'Grease' (issue #205, March 1979, written by Stan Hart), 'An Officer And A Gentleman' (#238, April 1983, written by Stan Hart), 'Rambo II' (#259, December 1985, written by Dick DeBartolo), 'Jurassic Park' (#323, December 1993, written by Dick DeBartolo) and the first 'Harry Potter' movie (#412, December 2001, written by Desmond Devlin).
+His most ambitious spoofs were the entire 'Planet of the Apes' series (#157, March 1973) and 'James Bond' franchise (#165, March 1974) up that point, both scripted by Arnie Kogen.
+For Mad’s 300th issue, the duo dove back in time and parodied the classic movie ‘Casablanca’ (issue #300, January 1991).

 Out of all the parodies he drew, Drucker was most proud of his spoofs of 'The Godfather', both the first as well as the second part.
 Naturally he picked out this spoof when Mad Magazine created a TV special in 1974 and wanted to animate one of Drucker's film parodies.
 Although Mad's TV special was fully produced, complete with an adaptation of Drucker's 'The Godfather', the pilot never aired.
 Network executives felt its style of comedy was too crude and non-family friendly.

-Cover illustration for Mad issue #176 (July 1975), parodying the disaster movie 'Airport', and for Mad issue #314, spoofing 'Batman' actor Michael Keaton.
+Cover illustration for Mad issue #176 (July 1975), parodying the disaster movie 'Airport', and for Mad issue #314 (October 1992), spoofing 'Batman' actor Michael Keaton.

 Style